River Bass Fishing 101: The Complete Guide (May 2026)

 Current Breaks Are King

-The first rule of river bass fishing?
-Find the slack water.
-Bass can't afford to burn calories fighting current all day, so they position themselves where they can rest while watching for food.
+The fundamental rule of river bass fishing: find the slack water.
+Bass cannot afford to burn calories fighting current all day.
+They position where they can rest while keeping an eye on food drifting past.
+These current breaks become bass magnets.

-• Eddies behind rocks: These create perfect ambush points
+- Eddies behind rocks: These create perfect ambush pockets where bass wait for disoriented baitfish

-• Inside bends: Slower current deposits food and creates deeper pools
+- Inside bends: Slower current deposits food and scours deeper pools where bass hold

-• Tributary mouths: Where creeks meet the main river
+- Tributary mouths: Where creeks meet the main river, creating current seams and temperature differences

-• Laydowns and logjams: Natural current breaks with overhead cover
+- Laydowns and logjams: Natural current breaks with overhead cover that bass love

 Seasonal Patterns

-River bass follow predictable seasonal movements, but they're different from lake patterns:
+River bass follow predictable seasonal movements, but these patterns differ significantly from lake behavior:

-Spring (Water temp 55-70°F) Bass move to slack water areas near spawning flats.
-Look for protected backwaters, creek mouths, and shallow gravel bars out of the main current.
-I've had incredible success finding prespawn bass in these areas using slow-moving soft plastics.
+Spring (Water temperature 55-70°F): Bass move to slack water near spawning flats.
+Target protected backwaters, creek mouths, and shallow gravel bars away from heavy current.
+I've had tremendous success finding prespawn bass in these areas using slow-moving soft plastics.

-Fall (Water temp 50-70°F) This is when river fishing really shines.
-Bass are aggressive, chasing shad in the current.
+Fall (Water temperature 50-70°F): This is when river fishing truly shines.
+Bass become aggressive, chasing shad in the current.
 Focus on main river points, riprap banks, and anywhere you see baitfish activity.
-The fall bass fishing patterns I use on lakes work great in rivers too.
+Fall bass fishing patterns from lakes translate well to rivers during this season.

-Winter (Water temp below 50°F) Slow down and fish deep.
-Bass stack up in the deepest holes they can find.
-A jig dragged slowly through these wintering holes is deadly.
+Winter (Water temperature below 50°F): Slow your presentation and fish deep.
+Bass stack in the deepest holes they can find.
+A jig dragged slowly through these wintering holes produces when nothing else works.

 River Bass Fishing Tackle Setup